-The vary Smithsonian museums cover many topics from African American culture, Vietnam War to Science and Nature.
+The vary Smithsonian nowadays is a collection of museums cover many topics from African American culture, Vietnam War to science and nature.
 There is certainly a topic for all groups here for sure.
-We visited the following museums and would certainly recommend them – National Museum of American History, National Museum of African American History and Culture, National Air and Space Museum, National Museum of Natural History, Smithsonian Institution Building (The Castle)

 Every so often is good to remind ourselves of the wars and battles our fore-fathers have fought, to remind us of the privilege it is to live in a free world society.
 Although not all wars and rebellion causes are as poetic, many have also some dark sides to it.

 Going through the memorials in D.C., reminds us all of the courage and determination one nation can have in pursuit of its goals.
-This determination, unfortunately, is seen in the many names seen on the remembrance planks that tell a story of how blood thirsty the Gods of war are.
+This determination, unfortunately, is seen in the many names seen on the remembrance planks that tell the story of the fate of many of these soldiers.

 One thing worth noting is that some of the memorials, dedicated to former presidents, can be an impressive visual sight for anyone.
 The demeanour of these statues imposes respect and makes us all take a moment and admire these statues.